quickreactor/David/README.md

 is distributed on an **'as is' basis, without warranties or conditions**, express or implied.
 See the [License](LICENSE.txt) for the specific language governing permissions and limitations.

-&copy; Daniel Napoleoni, based on a repo by Kieran King
+&copy; Barnaby Fredric based on a reepo by Daniel Napoleoni, based on a repo by Kieran King